rfo909/RForth/README.md

 CHECK_PARSE	# ( symbol -- bool )
 PARSE  # ( word -- number )  - recognizes decimal, 0x0a, b1010

+# Jump to byte offset within compiled code.
+# The JMP and COND_JMP operations jump to global (inside heap) 2 byte references, and is
+# used in the ACode.txt ("assembly")

+JMP1
+COND_JMP1

 ```

 Status
 ------

-The bulk of the C code is in place, except for local variables in Forth, which
+The C code is in place, and is being tested.
+Added two instructions, JMP1 and COND_JMP1, since
-will live on the temp stack.

-Have created a simple main loop stepping one instruction
-at a time, showing the name of the instruction, and blocking on serial for each
-step ahead.
+the original JMP and COND_JMP use 2-byte Ref's to jump directly to locations on the heap.

+As
+compiled words in Forth are written first to a compile-buffer, before being copied to final
+location on heap, and to make code more compact, we use single byte PC (program counter), which
+is an index relative to the Ref pointing to the code.

-Quite a bit of debugging remains, to see that the code executes as intended.
+Quite a bit of debugging remains, both to verify the C code, which executes the byte code, and
+the static "assembly" code in ACode.txt, which implements the Forth compiler, symbol table, dictionary
+etc.